 How to Practise Mindful Running

-In this week's Journal Tina Chantrey sheds light on how to introduce mindfulness into your running training and explores its potential to transform your relationship with running.
+Award wining author, Tina Chantrey sheds light on how to introduce mindfulness into your running training and explores its potential to transform your relationship with running.

 Mindful running.
 The term seems to fall between a sport and an alternative way of life, but using this simple technique could transform your relationship with running.